How Long Do Trademarks Last: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Mark your calendar for the ninth anniversary of your original trademark registration.
 Before the 10th anniversary, use TEAS to file a Section 9 Affidavit.
 Do this at the 19th, 29th, and 39th anniversaries of your original registration.
 This offers continual protection, as long as you keep using the trademark.

 If you need help with registering a trademark, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.